jcourtois/cruby-pres/techniques/send.md

 # :send

-## Explanation
-Invokes the method identified by :symbol, passing it any additional arguments specified.
+- Invokes the method identified by :symbol, passing it any additional arguments specified.

-## Example

 ```ruby
 class Trip < ActiveRecord::Base  # Crappy backport of 'where' to rails 2.3